Indian forces capable of giving befitting reply to those who cast evil eye on us: Rajnath

 He was responding to a query on Pakistan's Railway Minister Sheikh Rashid Ahmed reported statement that his country would retaliate against India with a nuclear attack for targeting Pakistani military posts in Jammu and Kashmir's Tangadhar sector.
 According to Indian Army officials, there was unprovoked firing by Pakistan in the sector on the intervening night of Saturday-Sunday.

-On Sunday, the Indian Army retaliated by launching heavy artillery attacks, targeting at least four terror camps and several Pakistani military positions opposite the Tangadhar sector along the Line of Control, officials said.
-Discussing the Indian Navy, the defence minister said he was confident that India's seas are safe in the hands of the force.
+On Sunday, the Indian Army retaliated by launching heavy artillery attacks, targeting at least four terror camps and several Pakistani military positions opposite the Tangadhar sector along the Line of Control, the officials said.
+On Prime Minister Narendra Modi's announcement on the CDS (Chief of Defence Staff), Singh said it would also improve the overall coordination amongst the three services, a statement issued by the Defence Ministry said.

+The three-day second edition of Naval Commanders' Conference began here on Tuesday.
+It is the apex level biannual event for interaction between naval commanders for deliberation and formulation of important policy decisions.
+On the Indian Navy, the defence minister said that after visiting naval ships, submarines and establishments, including IMAC (Information Management and Analysis Centre), and having witnessed a wide range of naval operations at sea, he is confident that the Navy will continue to perform the duty of safeguarding the maritime interests of the nation.

+Singh also said that global terrorism continues to be a challenge for all security forces and that sea routes have their own vulnerability.
+He urged the naval commanders to continue reviewing procedures and strengthen the coastal security framework to counter emerging threats and challenges effectively.

 The minister also said all three services have placed emphasis on the need to reduce defence imports.
 "All the three forces are also working to pick up niche technologies to meet the challenges," he said.